 - In the bowl of a food processor, puree black beans, tahini, garlic cloves, cilantro, salt and pepper until smooth.

 - While the machine is still running, slowly pour in ⅓ cup olive oil and 2 TBLS Balsamic Vinegar.
 Process until smooth.

-- Spread hummus into a shallow serving bowl and garnish with 1 tsp cilantro and remaining ½ tsp extra virgin olive oil and remaining ¼ tsp balsamic vinegar.
+- Spread hummus into a shallow serving bowl and garnish with 1 teaspoon cilantro and remaining ½ teaspoon extra virgin olive oil and remaining ¼ teaspoon balsamic vinegar.

 - Serve chilled or at room temperature.

 Serve with vegetables, pita bread or your favorite chips.